 Body of Knowledge

-To qualify for a renewal, all CWI applicants must attest to having no continuous inactivity two years or greater, of the three-year certification period, in the practice of welding inspection or related activities as defined in QC1.
+To qualify for renewal, the CWI or SCWI shall attest to having no period of continuous inactivity greater than two years during the previous three years of certification in activities described in AWS B5.1.
 This work experience must be documented in the Qualifying Work Experience section of the application.
-Résumés are not acceptable.
+Resumes are not accepted.

 For CAWI’s Eligible for Upgrade: